 If so, you’re not alone.
 As physical therapists, we deal these “snap, crackle, and pop” moments daily when treating our patients.

-The most likely explanation for such events is a term called crepitation.
-This is defined as audible vibrations indicating an underlying fracture, the presence of gas within tissues, or the grinding of arthritic bone surfaces and tendon movement.1 A skilled physical therapist based on an initial examination can rule out fracture or gas in the tissues quite simply.
+The most likely explanation for such events is a term called "crepitation".
+This is defined as audible vibrations indicating an underlying fracture, the presence of gas within tissues, or the grinding of arthritic bone surfaces and tendon movement.
+Based on an initial examination, a skilled physical therapist can rule out fracture or gas in the tissues quite simply.
 Once this is accomplished, the grinding of arthritic bone surfaces and tendon movement is usually the cause.
 This refers the compression of bones due to tendon and muscle tightness.

-The tendons, which attach muscles to bone, become so tight they restrict the movement of bones as opposed to maintaining a smooth gliding motion which can both cause and advance arthritis.
-The good news is, this is a very treatable symptom.
+Tendons, tough bands of fibrous connective tissue which connects muscles to bone, can become so tight that they restrict the movement of bones as opposed to maintaining a smooth gliding motion.
+This can both cause and advance arthritis.
+The good news?
+This is a very treatable symptom.